Eric-Mendes/unexpected-isaves/README.md

 )
 ```

+## Why unexpected-isaves?
+You might be wondering: why would I ever need such a useless lib?
+The answer is: you wouldn't.
+This lib was created for learning purposes, and it was never my intention to make it useful.
+It might be a nice way impress your friends on your Minecraft server, or to make an important presentation lighter with a fun spreadsheet art, though.
+Be creative!

 ## Contributing :pencil:
+Just like Minecraft, everything's better when shared and built together.

 Contributions are welcome and appreciated.
 Make sure to read our [guide for contributing](https://github.com/Eric-Mendes/unexpected_isaves/blob/main/CONTRIBUTING.md) and don't forget to check out our [code of conduct](https://github.com/Eric-Mendes/unexpected_isaves/blob/main/CODE_OF_CONDUCT.md).

 Have fun!